jsfenfen/freefcc/scraper/parsers/readme.md

 These parsers require the two scripts in the parent directory have already been run--specifically, run_scrape to get a current snapshot of files in the stations' stations.fcc.gov page, and retrieve_files to grab the files and run pdfinfo on them.
 The output of retrieve_files is a manifest file that's saved in a location determined by the scrape_settings.py file (also up a directory).
 That settings file also determines a file location for the downloaded pdfs to go, as well as the text files converted from the pdfs.

+It's worth remarking on the 'snapshot' methodology employed here.
+While politicaladsleuth.com attempts to gather every version of every file, this pdf retrieval functions in this repo only grab what's currently available.
+This has positive and negative side effects.
+Some stations carefully remove files that have been revised.
+Others leave all versions up.
+You'll need to pay close attention to the stations' approach to this if you want to sum this data.

+Another caution: order numbers, contract numbers, and revisions to both of the aforementioned are sometimes not reliable.
+For instance, a station may post a revised contract with a new contract number, rather than using the original contract number and adding a revision number.
+Also be suspicious about contract revision dates.
+Sometimes these are useful, and sometimes they are not.

 The manifest file is generally worth a look.
 Image-based pdfs tend to be much bigger, and sorting the manifest file by memory per page can help show whether (and which) files are available as text-based pdfs.

 The parsing scripts preserve the data in the manifest file and add columns to it.
 The columns are generally defined in the capture_formats.py file in each station subdirectory.